perkinbr/segway/README.md

 - LEGO MINDSTORMS EV3 (ev3dev/Python):
   - [Building instructions] (http://robotsquare.com/2014/06/23/tutorial-building-balanc3r/)
   - Add a Touch Sensor to Port 1.
 I added it just like the Gyro, but on the other side of the brick.
 This will be the program's safe stop button.
-  - Instructions on how to run this program will come later.
-For now, here are some very rough steps, assuming you already know roughly how to use ev3dev and transfer files to the brick:
+  - Run the program like any other ev3dev Python program
-     - Transfer "makelinks.sh" and "segway.py" to your EV3, and put them in the same directory.
+     - Transfer and "segway.py" and "parameters.py" to your EV3, and put them in the same directory.
      - To turn them into executable scripts, run:
-        - chmod +x makelinks.sh
-        - chmod +x segway.py
+        - chmod +x parameters.py
      - Now you can run the program: ./segway.py
+     - Or, use the VS Code IDE for convenience.
+     - Wait until you see something on the display/command line
-     - hold segway up right with its resting wheels on the ground and just launch the python program.)
+     - Hold segway up right with its resting wheels on the ground and press the Touch Sensor
+     - Press the Touch Sensor again to stop.
+Then again to restart, if you like.

 - VEX IQ (RobotC):
   - [Building instructions] (http://robotsquare.com/2016/04/06/tutorial-segway-iq/)